top of page

 Piriformis Syndrome

 Very often a cause of the dreaded sciatica, this is a pesky problem.
 I can show you yoga poses that stretch this muscle which will reduce the inflammation so the nerve is no longer aggravated.
+Then we can work on strengthening the muscle.

 Spondylolisthesis